liquiddesign/lqgraphi/README.md

 #### Filtering

-Filters are input fields of type JSON, which are parsed to repository *filter* functions.
+Filters are input fields of type JSON, which are parsed to repository allowed *filter* functions.

 #### Fetch result